 The construction of new low-income housing can be a means to replace at-risk units, though extremely costly.
 The cost of developing new housing depends on a variety of factors including density, size of units, construction quality and type, location, land and development costs.
-Using the Terner Center's research on the cost to develop affordable housing around the Bay Area, the cost to replace the units could be as much as \$700,00 per unit, or \$21 million.
+Using the Terner Center's research on the cost to develop affordable housing around the Bay Area, the cost to replace the units would be at least \$700,00 per unit, if not more based on increasing materials and labor costs, so the total would be at least \$21 million.